Dartmouth College fraternities and sororities: Epsilon Kappa Theta

 Epsilon Kappa Theta (ΕΚΘ), commonly called EKT and Theta, at Dartmouth College was founded in January 1982 as the Epsilon Kappa colony of the Kappa Alpha Theta national sorority.
 Epsilon Kappa was the 100th colony of the sorority.
 The sorority initially met in various locations, including the basement of the college president's house.
 In 1984, the sorority moved into Brewster Hall, a college-owned house previously used as an International House and, later, as temporary housing for the Alpha Chi Omega sorority.
 In 1992, the sisters of the Epsilon Kappa chapter of Kappa Alpha Theta found the strict national rules and the primarily Christian religious readings and rituals of the organization to be antithetical to the spirit of feminism and inclusivity that the chapter desired.
 The national organization was unhappy that the colony disobeyed its rules and failed to follow the sorority's rituals.
 On May 4, 1992, the Epsilon Kappa notified the Kappa Alpha Theta national organization of its unanimous vote to disaffiliate and become a local sorority.
 The national organization revoked the charter of Epsilon Kappa.
 The Dartmouth women chose the new name Epsilon Kappa Theta.
 Its current residence is a Victorian house that was the Delta Psi Delta chapter house until 1991.
 Epsilon Kappa Theta calls itself "one of the most diverse and progressive" Greek houses on campus, and welcomes queer, non-binary, and gender non-conforming members.
 It voted to leave the Inter-Sorority Council in April 2024 to be more accommodating to its members of marginalized genders.
 It has since joined the Gender-Inclusive Greek Council as its fourth member organization.

-Not recognized organizations

-As of 2023, one organization operates without college recognition.